videosdk-live/videosdk-rtc-android-java-sdk-example/README.md

 ## 🏗️ Project Structure

-- We have created 3 packages screens and widgets in the following folder structure:
+- We have created 3 package screens and widgets in the following folder structure:
-  - [`OneToOneCall`](app/src/main/java/live/videosdk/rtc/android/java/OneToOneCall) - It includes all classes/files related to OneToOne meeting.
+  - [`OneToOneCall`](app/src/main/java/live/videosdk/rtc/android/java/OneToOneCall) - It includes all classes/files related to OneToOne meetings.
-  - [`GroupCall`](app/src/main/java/live/videosdk/rtc/android/java/GroupCall) - It includes all classes/files related to Group meeting.
+  - [`GroupCall`](app/src/main/java/live/videosdk/rtc/android/java/GroupCall) - It includes all classes/files related to the Group meetings.
-  - [`Common`](app/src/main/java/live/videosdk/rtc/android/java/Common) - It inclues all the classes/files that are used in both meeting type.
+  - [`Common`](app/src/main/java/live/videosdk/rtc/android/java/Common) - It includes all the classes/files that are used in both meeting type.

 ### [Common package](app/src/main/java/live/videosdk/rtc/android/java/Common)

 ### 1. Pre-Call Setup on Join Screen